adelekedare/alx-system_engineering-devops/0x00-shell_basics/README.md

 file:it gives info about a file

-lnv-s:it creates a symbolic link
+ln-s:it creates a symbolic link

+cp -u *:copy missing and upgraded files to the destination directory